-The NCSU Institutional Review Board (IRB) supports recommendations and requirements of federal agencies and encourages everyone involved in human subject research to complete educational programs.
-Below are links to well established programs which should be utilized to avoid research problems and ultimately make IRB interactions more efficient.
+The NC State Institutional Review Board (IRB) supports recommendations and requirements of federal agencies and encourages everyone involved in human subject research to complete educational programs.
+Below are links to well-established programs which should be utilized to avoid research problems and ultimately make IRB interactions more efficient.

 If you have any questions or comments, please feel free to contact the IRB office at 919-515-7515.